 But what you’ll notice when it comes to the Altucher Report, or the free “Reinvent Yourself” book promotion is that if you look at the small print you’ll actually be automatically subscribed to the Altucher Report which costs $99/year… And this fee is non-refundable.

 So if pay for the $4.95 “shipping” then you’ll be automatically subscribed to the Altucher Report and if you don’t cancel that within 30 days then your card will be charged an additional $99 which you won’t be able to get back.

 That’s not a sales tactic I’m particularly fond of & that’s why I referred to it as “trickery” above.

 The other trickery employed on that particular page is the fact that they have a fake timer which counts down from 15 minutes and attempts to rush you through the buying process.
-The reason I discovered it was fake is because after simply refreshing the page it starts again from 15 minutes, even after the offer allegedly expired.
+The reason I discovered it was fake is that after simply refreshing the page it starts again from 15 minutes, even after the offer allegedly expired.

 But anyway it seems to be working for them – to the annoyance of many of their customers they seem to be selling a lot of Altucher Report newsletter memberships this way according to reviews online.

-The sales funnels promoting the report involve hyped-up claims & trickery – but to be honest if the things they promise you did turn out to whole true then I guess ultimately it wouldn’t be so bad after all… The question is, do they?
+The sales funnels promoting the report involve hyped-up claims & trickery – but to be honest, if the things they promise you did turn out to whole true then I guess ultimately it wouldn’t be so bad after all… The question is, do they?

-Well as far as I’m concerned in my opinion no they don’t.
+Well, as far as I’m concerned in my opinion no they don’t.
 Essentially when you’re purchasing the Altucher Report all you’re doing is subscribing to a newsletter that’s edited by James Altucher.